-Cellular proliferation was measured using the CyQUANT Cell Proliferation Assay Kit (Life Technologies, Grand Island, NY).
-Cells were plated in 96-well plates at 15,000 cells/well for 24-48 h experiments or 10,000 cells/well for 72-96 h experiments.
-Cells were allowed to attach overnight prior to treatment with 10 μM CM764 or fresh media without ligand (control).
-Media with or without ligand was replaced every 24 h.
-After the indicated time, cells were washed once with PBS and then plate was inverted and blotted dry onto a Kimwipe by gentle tapping, and frozen at -80°C for at least 24 h.
-Plates were then thawed to RT and stained with 1X CyQUANT GR dye, which exhibits enhanced fluorescence when bound to nucleic acids, in cell lysis buffer for 5 min protected from light prior to measurement of fluorescence at 480nm excitation/520 nm emission.
+CyQUANT Cell Proliferation Assay.
+Cellular proliferation was measured using the CyQUANT Cell Proliferation Assay Kit (Life Technologies, Grand Island, NY) according to manufacturer's specifications.
+For the experiments cells were plated in 96-well plates at 15,000 cells/well for 24-48 hours or 10,000 cells/well for 72-96 hours.
+Cells were allowed to attach overnight prior to treatment with 10 μ M CM764 or fresh media without ligand (control).
+Media with or without ligand was replaced every 24 hours.
+After the indicated time, cells were washed once with phosphate-buffered saline, and then the plate was inverted and blotted dry onto a Kimwipe (Kimberly-Clark Professional, Roswell, GA) by gentle tapping and frozen at -80°C for at least 24 hours.
+Plates were then thawed to RT and stained with 1X CyQUANT GR dye (which exhibits enhanced fluorescence when bound to nucleic acids) in cell lysis buffer for 5 minutes and protected from light prior to measurement of fluorescence at 480-nm excitation/ 520-nm emission.